betuldince/betuldince.github.io/_posts/2024-01-15-Constellation.md

 ---
-title: "2D Encanto Cycling Game"
+title: "Create your own constellations"
 layout: post
 ---

-To encourage children undergoing chemotherapy to stay active on the days they receive treatment at the hospital.
+Have you ever had the desire to craft your own constellation?
+This application allows you to create both unique constellations and explore existing ones.

-I created this game as part of my Senior project in Media and Visual Arts.
-I undertook the entire process, from designing and sketching to coding the game, and even handling the hardware development.
-The objective of this game is to motivate children undergoing chemotherapy to engage in physical movement during their hospital stays while receiving serum.
-The game halts whenever the cycling action stops, and at pivotal moments, users are required to raise the corresponding hand.
-This approach effectively encourages patients to remain active, all while enjoying a gamified version of the popular movie "Encanto."
-Moreover, due to the modular design of this system, it has the flexibility to target various age groups by simply changing the storyline.
+While currently in the early stages of development, our ultimate objective is to build an augmented reality (AR) application capable of tracking the stars in the night sky.
+You can interact with your personally created constellation to document your stories and diaries.
+Selecting a constellation reveals a menu showcasing all its stars, each of which can be individually modified in terms of the star's name, story, attached image, or recorded voice message.
+All your entries are automatically saved when you exit the app.
+Additionally, we have plans to incorporate a multiplayer feature, enabling users to connect with friends within the application and share their unique constellations.

-Rather than purchasing costly cadence sensors, I developed my own cadence sensor.
-I put a distance sensor on the bicycle's frame, which returns reduced distances whenever the pedal moves past the sensor.
-I then measured the time until the subsequent passage.
-A brief time interval indicates a rapid pace, while a longer interval suggests the opposite.
-Additionally, I employed the Microsoft Kinect 2 sensor to detect hand movements.
+As a team, we are working on developing this project, and my responsibilities primarily involve app development in Unity.

-## Gameplay Video
+## Video

-<iframe width="560" height="315" src="https://www.youtube.com/embed/iarpG9tTtl4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9mSlTzQljwE?si=YQfkf6k_CYLz6mHt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>